List of countries by intentional homicide rate: Other multi-country studies

 A 2024 study by InSight Crime revealed that the Turks and Caicos Islands had the highest homicide rate in Latin America and the Caribbean.
 Haiti ranked second, followed by St. Kitts and Nevis in third place.
+In 2025, InSight Crime reported that the overall homicide rate across Latin America and the Caribbean declined.
+Haiti recorded the highest rate in the region, followed by the Turks and Caicos Islands, Ecuador, Saint Vincent and the Grenadines and Saint Lucia.